ckerr/blog-hugo/content/post/movie-sign-the-10th-victim.md

 or even Austin Powers (more on that later) -- this is essential viewing.

-# ...But What Am I Looking At?
+# ...but What Am I Looking At?

 The 10th Victim was not a commercial success.
 Audiences didn't seem to know what to make of it.
 It's a dark comedy,